Ventusltd/vikrama-coin/README.md

 - Not to rally traders, but to **empower builders**, treating infrastructure as sacred duty.

 > **Vikrama Coin** is more than homage to ancient wealth.
-> It is the first artefact of a living civilisational architecture—a sovereign bond prototype built of earth, energy, and unspoken devotion.
+> It is the first artefact of a living civilisational architecture—a sovereign bond prototype built of earth, energy and London based financial planning.

 ---